WHO WE ARE

 The American Liver Foundation (ALF) is the nation's leading nonprofit organization promoting liver health and disease prevention.
 ALF provides research, education, and advocacy for those affected by liver-related diseases, including hepatitis.

 Eversight Connecticut, formerly the Connecticut Eye Bank, began as a project of the Independent Order of Odd Fellows and Rebekah’s, a national fraternal organization founded to provide aid to those in need.
 The initial grant was received from John Hopkins University in 1961, and by 1962 the eye bank was incorporated and open for business.
 Through the continued efforts of the Odd Fellows and local Lions Clubs, Eversight Connecticut has not only helped restore sight for over 35,000 people but has also expanded its role in the community by funding local researchers and by providing pediatric vision screening in area schools.

 Eversight Connecticut was one of the first eye banks to receive accreditation from the Eye Bank Association of America.

-Yale-New Haven Transplant Center(YNHTC) has earned a reputation of technical excellence, leading-edge research and a commitment to excellent patient care that results in high success rates.
+Yale-New Haven Transplant Center(YNHTC) has earned a reputation for technical excellence, leading-edge research, and a commitment to excellent patient care that results in high success rates.
 A world pioneer in live-donor transplants, YNHTC offers a unique service for patients with both kidney and liver disease that requires transplantation: patients with one or more family members willing to donate a kidney or a portion of a liver may have the procedures performed when the need presents itself, without waiting for a cadaveric organ.
 Yale-New Haven doctors are known for advances in transfusion-free medicine and surgery.